cockroachdb/docs/src/current/v23.1/migration-overview.md

 To achieve zero downtime with inconsistency:

-1. {% include {{ page.version.version }}/migration/load-data-third-party.md %} Select the tool's option to replicate ongoing changes after performing the initial load of data onto CockroachDB.
+1. {% include {{ page.version.version }}/migration/load-data-third-party.md %} Select the tool's option to replicate ongoing changes after performing the initial load of data into CockroachDB.
 1. As the data is migrating, you can use [MOLT Verify](molt-verify.html) to validate the consistency of the data between the source database and CockroachDB.
 1. Once nearly all data from your source database has been moved to CockroachDB (for example, with a <1 second delay or <1000 rows), perform a [cutover](#cutover-strategy) by pointing application traffic to CockroachDB.
 1. Manually reconcile any inconsistencies caused by writes that were not replicated during the cutover.